Topic

 4.1 Content

-Residence permits are granted pursuant to Section 6-27 of the Immigration Regulations.
+Residence permits are granted pursuant to section 6-27 of the Immigration Regulations.

-The permit does not form the basis for a permanent residence permit, cf. Section 6-27 second paragraph of the Immigration Regulations.
+The permit does not form the basis for a permanent residence permit, cf. section 6-27 second paragraph of the Immigration Regulations.

-The permit does not form the basis for family immigration, cf. Section 9-6 of the Immigration Regulations.
+The permit does not form the basis for family immigration, cf. section 9-6 of the Immigration Regulations.

 4.2 Duration

-First-time permits for working holidays are granted for one year, but not, however, for more than the period applied for, cf. Section 60 first paragraph of the Immigration Act and Section 10-16 fifth paragraph of the Immigration Regulations.
+First-time permits for working holidays are granted for one year, but not, however, for more than the period applied for, cf. section 60 first paragraph of the Immigration Act and section 10-16 fifth paragraph of the Immigration Regulations.

 4.3 Renewal

-Australian nationals can be granted a residence permit for a working holiday for up to two years in total.
+Citizens of Australia can be granted a residence permit for a working holiday for up to two years in total.

 5. The application procedure